 But with that, I love when it rains.
 I love how cozy and sleepy it makes me feel, how it makes me want to do the stereotypical order a coffee and read a book, and how it makes me feel serene regardless of what is going on in my life.

 I also love thunderstorms.
-One of my favorite episodes of How I Met Your Mother is when they are stuck in Barney’s apartment because of Hurricane Sandy.
+One of my favorite episodes of How I Met Your Mother is when they are stuck in Barney’s apartment because of Hurricane Irene.
 While I don’t love hurricanes and all the turmoil they bring, I honestly love looking outside and seeing the beginnings of a storm.

 I don’t love when it’s blustery enough for your umbrella to almost snap in half (true story), but I’m grateful for rain and all the vibes it gives.
 Thank you for all you do.